wp-graphql/wpgraphql.com/README.md

 ## Contributing

-Then run `yarn` to install dependencies.
+Then run `npm install` to install dependencies.

-Then run `yarn develop` to run the site in development.
+Then run `npm run start` to run the site in development.

 ## Required Environment Variables